jjw2/SDC_Term1_P4/README.md

 ## 6. Calculating Lane Curvature
 Once polynomials have been fitted to lane lines, curvature can be calculated.
 The calc_curv function uses a standard formula for calculating curvature of 2nd order polynomials.
 Note however, that we care about curvature in the real world.
 As a result, the polynomial fits that have been calculated must be converted into real-world coordinates.
 The calc_curv function performs this conversion using conversion factors - the number of meters per pixel in the perspective-transformed images above - that were calculated by hand based on known quantities -> the width of the lane, and the length of the dashed right lane line.

 Since curvature changes along the polynomial, the point at which curvature will be calculated must also be provided.
-In this case, since the calc_curv function operates in real world coordinates, it expects a value in meteres, starting from the top of the perspective-transformed images.
+In this case, since the calc_curv function operates in real world coordinates, it expects a value in meters, starting from the top of the perspective-transformed images.
 Here, I'll be using a value of 20m, which is roughly the length of the segment of road shown in the perspective-transformed images (i.e.: calculating curvature at the position of the vehicle).

 ## 7. Projecting Back to the Road